 Is buying Marriott Bonvoy points worth it?

 While I’m not particularly loyal to Marriott as such, there’s no denying that Marriott Bonvoy has some phenomenal hotels around the world.
-At an acquisition cost of 0.83 cents per Bonvoy point, there are situations where you can get outsized value for your points, especially if you’re topping off an account for a redemption.
+At a low acquisition cost, there are situations where you can get outsized value for your Bonvoy points, especially if you’re topping off an account for a redemption.

-As of March 2022, Marriott Bonvoy introduced dynamic award pricing, so there’s no longer an award chart that redemptions follow.
-However, there are still all kinds of properties where you can get a ton of value, ranging from the Ritz-Carlton Maldives, to many of the Luxury Collection properties in the Mediterranean in summer.
+Nowadays Marriott Bonvoy has dynamic award pricing, so there’s no longer an award chart that redemptions follow (though there is an unofficial award chart).
+However, there are still all kinds of properties where you can get a ton of value, especially for peak season redemptions, when cash rates would be especially high.

 How many points do you need for a free night with Marriott?